aaroncaraway/aaroncaraway.github.io/_pages/projects/UJS/UJS.md

 ## Section 11: Bubble Sort -- STARTED

-If we optimze using a "no swap" variable to deal with an almost-sorted list, we have O(N), otherwise we have O(n^2)
+If we optimize using a "no swap" variable to deal with an almost-sorted list, we have O(N), otherwise we have O(n^2)

 ## Section 12: Selection Sort